China's defence spending to accelerate in 2018

 - 'World-class' army -

-As the People's Liberation Army marked its 90th anniversary in August, Xi warned that China will protect its sovereignty against "any people, organisation or political party".
+As the PLA marked its 90th anniversary in August, Xi warned that China will protect its sovereignty against "any people, organisation or political party".

 Since coming to power in 2012, the president has trumpeted the need to build a stronger combat-ready military, while cementing his leadership over the army, which was ordered to pledge absolute loyalty to him last year.